 - $47 – Eating out

-Fishing has also become a big-time hobby for Dan.
+Fishing has also become a big-time hobby for my husband.
 I don’t get it, but he really enjoys it.
 Which means I’ll tag along when needed and let him do his thing.
 Over the next few months of spring and summer, I expect our “hobby expenses” to be higher with camping fees and fishing gear being purchased.
 And that’s okay.

 Tax Refund Time!